Meet The Team

 Kara Klinge, Strategic Initiatives

 Kara can be found dancing bachata in a Dominican disco, exploring SF Bay Area backroads, or exploring the world's Coffeelands.
 Committed to social entrepreneurship, Kara has worked as a Tour Manager at Invisible Children, and helped launch a groundbreaking farmer-owned coffee company in Tanzania.
-She is the founder of The Madres Collective, a social enterprise that exists to equip rural women to rise above poverty.
+She is the founder of The Madres Collective, a mission driven business that champions women artisans and makers from around the globe.
 Kara has an MA in Sustainable International Development from Brandeis University.

 Tricia could happily eat Dominican arroz y habichuelas, rice and beans, for the rest of her life.
 Like many other UV staff, she took her first trip to the DR as an Una Vida volunteer at the age of 16 and has been in love with the island ever since.
 Motivated by her travels to the DR, she studied International Relations and Migration Studies at UC San Diego, and practiced her language skills working in Argentina and Bolivia.
 She has been leading trips with Una Vida since 2010, with a specific focus on health and community.
 Tricia also works for UCSF as a research associate and is working to pursue nursing studies to become a Family Nurse Practitioner.
 She hopes to practice in the DR once her studies are completed.